ViktorC/DETROID/README.md

 #### FEN-file generation
 The framework provides two different ways to generate a FEN-file for static evaluation tuning.
 The first way is self-play.
 With the exception of one, all parameters and their descriptions can be found in the paragraph describing the self-play based optimization method.
 The only novel parameter is the target path for the FEN-file which defaults to _fens.txt_.
 Positions arising from book moves or positions in which the engine found a mate are not logged to the FEN-file.
 For short time controls (below 2s), concurrency is not recommended to have a value greater than the number of available physical cores divided by two.
-**Usage:** `-g byselfplay -games 60000 -tc 2000 --inc 10 --trybook true --tryhash 8 --destfile my_fens.txt --concurrency 2`
+**Usage:** `-g selfplay -games 60000 -tc 2000 --inc 10 --trybook true --tryhash 8 --destfile my_fens.txt --concurrency 2`

 The other way is PGN conversion.
 This requires a PGN file of chess games which can then be converted to a FEN-file.
 The only mandatory parameter is the file path to the PGN file.
-The optional parameters are the maximum number of games from the PGN file to convert, and the file path of the generated FEN-file.
+The optional parameters are the maximum number of games from the PGN file to convert, the minimum Elo rating each player is required to have to process a game, and the file path of the generated FEN-file.
-**Usage:** `-g bypgnconversion -sourcefile my_pgn.pgn --maxgames 50000 --destfile my_fens.txt`
+**Usage:** `-g pgnconversion -sourcefile my_pgn.pgn --maxgames 50000 --minelo 2700 --destfile my_fens.txt`

 #### FEN-file filtering
 The generated FEN-files can also be filtered to possibly improve the optimization results.
 For example, all the positions and their labels from drawn games can be removed from the FEN-file.
 The file path to the source FEN-file is a mandatory parameter, while the destination file path is optional and defaults to `fens.txt`.
 **Usage:** `-f draws -sourcefile old_fen.txt --destfile new_fen.txt`

 The same can be done for obvious mates as well (mates found by the 0-depth quiescence search of the engine to be tuned).
 This is only needed, and in fact, highly recommended, if the FEN-file is generated from a PGN file.